• Free shipping from 90€

 Step 1: Choose a varnish

-When painting your kitchen, you should use a particularly sturdy v arnish.
-MissPompadour Eggshell Varnish and Mylands Wood & Metal varnish are perfect for this.
-You can also paint your kitchen with chalk paint, like Painting the Past chalk varnish Eggshell.
+If you are painting your kitchen, you should use a particularly stable v arnish.
+MissPompadour Eggshell Varnish is perfect for this.
 Use our colour cards to find the perfect colour shade for you!

 Step 2: Prepare the kitchen

-Simply paint over the sturdy base of your painted kitchen if it's still OK.
-The beauty is that you can paint your kitchen without sanding.
-If your kitchen has individual scratches in the varnish, you can sand them down a little to create an even surface.
-In the case of laminated kitchens, you can simply start as long as the film does not come off.
-However, if the foil does come off, see if you can remove it completely.
-You can easily conceal scratches or holes with To Fill - MissPompadour Filler.
-Handles can be removed.
+Simply paint over the solid surface of your painted kitchen if it is still in good condition.
+The great thing is that you can paint your kitchen without sanding it down.
+If your kitchen has individual imperfections in the varnish, you can sand them down a little to create an even surface.
+With laminated kitchens, you can simply start as long as the film doesn't come off.
+However, if the film does come off, see if you can remove it completely.
+You can easily conceal any imperfections or holes with To Fill - MissPompadour Filler.
+You can remove handles.
 Doors can be painted hanging or unhinged.

 Step 3: Clean the kitchen